Grow as an educator and achieve exceptional outcomes for our students.

 Network-wide sharing of best practices

 Great ideas spread fast at Ascend.
 When one school’s faculty devises a smart solution to a problem, other schools, in their quest for excellence, are eager to tap it.
 Formal and informal mechanisms support this culture of collaboration.
 Teachers arrange to share excellent lesson plans.
 Directors of instruction regularly convene, led by network curricular staff.
 In day-long “implementation visits,” instructional leaders observe and thin-slice exemplary implementations of programs like Number Stories and Shared Text, guided by expert facilitators.
-In twice-annual Town Halls at each school, network staff engage faculty concerns, solicit detailed ideas for improvement, and report back on actions resulting from previous listening sessions.
+In annual Town Halls at each school, network staff engage faculty concerns, solicit detailed ideas for improvement, and report back on actions resulting from previous listening sessions.
 In a lively exchange, teachers throughout the network frequently offer feedback to the Ascend curriculum team on units and assessments.
 Their detailed suggestions are often immediately realized.
 Teachers feel engaged and heard, and a culture of continuous improvement is fostered.

 Ongoing development of school leaders